ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 With this feature a timestamp is used to synchronize macros between the browser’s cache and the supporting TRSF file.
 If the timestamp in the cache is later than the macro entry in the local TRSF file, the TRSF file will be updated.
 Conversely, if the macros in the local TRSF is later than the cache equivalent, then the macro will be reloaded in cache from the TRSF file.
 Any changes made will be refelcted back to the local TRSF file.
 If a subsequent logon is targeted to a different Virtel instance, and possibly a different TRSF, then the cache in the the browser will updated the local TRSF file as the timestamp in the browser for the macro will be later than the timestamp held in the TRSF file.
 Using this timestamp comparison ensures that the macros and synchronized between the users browser cache and the supporting TRSF file.

 This feature is activated by setting the following w2hparm setting.
 This parameter file should be loaded into the CLI-DIR directory or a directory designated by the /Option/ pathname if "Option" mode customization is being used.
-The w2hparm modification must be activated as described in :ref:`"Customising Virtel using the Option pathname" <#_V457UG_customizing_with_option>`.
+The w2hparm modification must be activated as described in :ref:`"Customising Modes" <#_V457UG_customizing_with_option>`.
 Once this customization has been done, the macros will be automaticaly be synchonized across VIRTEL instances where each Virtel has its own HTML TRSF file.

 ::